Skip to contents

 2. The expected structure of your variable information table

-Quick tip: If you’re not diving into glydet or glymotif, you can safely skip the traitomics and traitproteomics sections and focus on the first two types.
+Note: If you’re not using glydet or glymotif, you can skip the traitomics and traitproteomics sections.

 The glyexp package recognizes four distinct experiment types:

-The first two are your bread-and-butter glycobiology experiments.
-When you use glyread to import your data, it’ll automatically figure out whether you’re dealing with glycomics or glycoproteomics and set the type accordingly— pretty neat, right?
+The first two are standard glycobiology experiments.
+When you use glyread to import data, it automatically determines the type.

 Glycomics

-Let’s start with the most straightforward type: “glycomics”.
-This is your classic glycan-focused experiment where each row in the variable information table represents a single glycan (or a spectrum match if you’re working with MS data).
+“glycomics” is the most straightforward type.
+Each row in the variable information table represents a single glycan (or a spectrum match for MS data).

 get_var_info(real_experiment2)